-Veterans or other individuals who receive educational benefits from the Veterans' Administration remain eligible for those benefits as long as they are permitted to continue in college.
-All students eligible to receive benefits should report to the School Certifying Official located in the Military and Veterans Success Center prior to each term of enrollment to request certification.
+Veterans or other individuals who receive educational benefits from the Veterans' Administration remain eligible for those benefits as long as they remain in good academic standing at Montana State University Billings and are permitted to continue in college.
+All veterans eligible to receive benefits should report to the Veterans Certifying Official in the Military and Veteran's Success Center prior to each term of enrollment to re-certify.